 Treatments received may differ from treatments intended for a variety of reasons.
-For example, doctors may decide that the treatment to which some of their patients have been allocated in a formal treatment comparison should not be offered to them; patients may reject the treatments allocated to them, or not take them as intended; doses of the treatment different from those intended may be given; or the supply of one of the treatments may run out.
+For example, doctors may decide that the treatment to which some of their patients have been allocated in a formal treatment comparison should not be offered to them; patients may reject the treatments allocated to them, or not take them as intended; doses of the treatment that differed from those intended may be given; or the supply of one of the treatments may run out.

-For example, when differences emerged in the results of apparently identical treatments for leukaemia in British and American children, investigation revealed that the worse results in Britain reflected unwillingness among British clinicians to persist with chemotherapy when nasty toxic effects of treatment developed (Medical Research Council Working Party on Leukaemia in Children 1986).
+For example, when differences emerged in the results of apparently identical treatments for leukaemia in British and American children, investigation revealed that the worse results in Britain reflected unwillingness among British clinicians to persist with chemotherapy when nasty side effects of treatment developed (Medical Research Council Working Party on Leukaemia in Children 1986).

 The text in these essays may be copied and used for non-commercial purposes on condition that explicit acknowledgement is made to The James Lind Library (www.jameslindlibrary.org).